MBBS DCH DRCOG MRCGP GMC Registration Number 3680887

 BSc (Hons) MBBS MRCGP GMC Registration Number 7134387

-Hussain graduated from St George's University of London with a Merit in Clinical Practice in 2011.
-He trained as a GP in London, with jobs in paediatrics, emergency medicine, rheumatology, sexual health, dermatology, neurology and rehabilitation.
-He is an Imperial College GP tutor, and has a special interest in academic education and emergency medicine.
+Hussain graduated from St George’s University of London with a Merit in Clinical Practice in 2011.
+He trained as a GP in London, with experience in paediatrics, emergency medicine, rheumatology, sexual health, dermatology, neurology and rehabilitation.
+He has a special interest in academic education, paediatrics and emergency medicine.
+He was an Imperial College London GP tutor and examiner, and has developed Apps focused on innovative ways to deliver Medical Education.
+He is currently a Basic and Advanced Life Support instructor.
 He currently works in the private sector and as a NHS GP.

 "General practice was the perfect career for me because I have a genuine interest in people.
 It is the only medical speciality that allows you to spend time getting to know a person and to help them along with their health choices rather than just treating "disease".
 I have met some truly inspirational people working as a GP who have taught me health management that isn't taught at medical school."